Philae temple complex: Rescue project

+Map by UNESCO about the initial plan to save the Philae temple complex by building three dams and creating a separate lake with lower water levels to keep Philae Island dry.
+It was ultimately scrapped due to costs in favor of reassembling the complex on Agilkia Island.

 The Philae temple complex is reassembled on Agilkia Island after having been moved in the 1970s to save it from flooding.

 The temples had been practically intact since the ancient days, but with each inundation the situation worsened and in the 1960s the island was submerged up to a third of the buildings all year round.

 In 1960 UNESCO started a project to try to save the buildings on the island from the destructive effect of the ever-increasing waters of the Nile.
-First, building three dams and creating a separate lake with lower water levels was considered.
+Initially, it was proposed to build three dams and creating a separate lake with lower water levels close to pre-1902 Nile levels for Philae.
+However, the cost of this proposal meant it was ultimately scrapped in favor of relocation.

 First, a large coffer dam was built, constructed of two rows of steel plates between which a 1 e6m3 of sand was tipped.
 Any water that seeped through was pumped away.

 Next, the monuments were cleaned and measured using photogrammetry, a method that enables the exact reconstruction of the original size of the building blocks that were used by the ancients.
 Then every building was dismantled into about 40,000 units from 2 to 25 tons, and then transported to the nearby Island of Agilkia, situated on higher ground some 500 m away.
 To allow Agilkia island to accommodate the relocated temple, the island was leveled to match the old contours of Philae island as best as possible, which required the removal of the top of the island.
 The transfer itself took place between 1977 and 1979.